jckuester/awsls/README.md

 Currently, all 217 resource types across 77 services in the table below can be listed with awsls.
-The `Tags` column shows if a resource supports displaying tags, the `Creation Time` column if a resource has a creation timestamp, and the `Owner` column if resources are pre-filtered by account ID.
+The `Tags` column shows if a resource supports displaying tags, the `Creation Time` column if a resource has a creation timestamp, and the `Owner` column if resources are pre-filtered belonging to the account owner.

 | Service / Type | Tags | Creation Time | Owner
 | :------------- | :--: | :-----------: | :---: